Film: Collateral Damage

 - Chekhov's Skill: Gordon is a fireman.
 This comes in handily when he wants to get access to a bombing place (he can help), escaping a building on fire (he remains calm and knows how to avoid the flames), vividly describing Armstrong what the effects of being burned alive are in order to frighten him, and using a fireman's ax as a weapon in the movie's climax.

 - CIA Evil, FBI Good: Averted.
-The CIA are depicted as protagonists, particularly Brandt.
+The CIA are depicted as protagonists, particularly Brandt, although a bit shady.

 - Sliding Scale Of Silliness Vs Seriousness: Again, very serious when compared to other Arnold films.